Probability Distribution on Full Rooted Trees: Properties of probability distribution on full rooted subtrees

-At the beginning, we explain why $v \in \mathcal{V}_T$ is a probabilistic event.
-We consider any $v \in \mathcal{V}_\mathrm{p}$ is given and fixed.
+At the beginning, we explain why $v \in \mathcal{V}_T$ determines a probabilistic event.
+We consider any $v \in \mathcal{V}_\mathrm{p}$ is given as a non-stochastic constant and fixed.
 After that, a full rooted subtree is randomly chosen according to the probability distribution proposed in Section \ref{sec-definition}.
-Then, $T$ sometimes contains $v$ and sometimes not, depending on its realized value $\tau$.
-Therefore, $v \in \mathcal{V}_T$ is a probabilistic event on $p(\tau)$.
-In the following, we describe probabilities of such events.
+Then, $\mathcal{V}_T$ sometimes contains $v$ and sometimes not, depending on the realization $\tau$ of random variable $T$.
+Therefore, $v \in \mathcal{V}_T$ determines a probabilistic event on $p(\tau)$.
+Although the probability of such events are trivially represented as $\sum_{\tau \in \mathcal{T}} I \{ v \in \mathcal{V}_\tau \} p(\tau)$, where $I \{ \cdot \}$ denotes the indicator function, we derive computationally efficient forms without the summation about $\tau$ in the following.

 \begin{theo} For any $v \in \mathcal{V}_\mathrm{p}$, we have the following:

 \end{theo}

 \begin{exam} Let us consider $p(\tau)$ shown in Fig. \ref{example}.
 Trivially, $\mathrm{Pr} \{ v_{01} \in \mathcal{V}_T \}$, $\mathrm{Pr} \{ v_1 \in \mathcal{I}_T \}$, and $\mathrm{Pr} \{ v_0 \in \mathcal{L}_T \}$ are calculated as